robbenz/dia_plugs/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.3.2 =
+* When upgrading from an older version than 2.2.6 on a Multisite install Email Confirmation is set to yes automatically now
+* Fixed notice undefined variable from wppb_mail when using filter to not send email
+* Fixed filter wppb_curpageurl not being applied

 = 2.3.1 =
 * Refactored username exists check to search only in username
 * Fixed issue when there was a meta in the db with no meta key and we couldn't add our fields that had no meta key because it would generate meta name already in use